caracalla/quake/notes.md

 } hunk_t;
 ```

-hunk_base - pointer to the memory allocated to the hunk
+* `hunk_base` - pointer to the memory allocated to the hunk
-hunk_size - size in bytes of hunk_base
+* `hunk_size` - size in bytes of hunk_base
-hunk_low_used - amount of low hunk used in bytes
+* `hunk_low_used` - amount of low hunk used in bytes
-hunk_high_used - amount of high hunk used in bytes
+* `hunk_high_used` - amount of high hunk used in bytes

-Low and high allocatable spaces behave the same.
+* Low and high allocatable spaces behave the same.

-Items can be temporarily allocated to the high hunk, but they will be deallocated as soon as anything tries to allocate to the high hunk
+* Items can be temporarily allocated to the high hunk, but they will be deallocated as soon as anything tries to allocate to the high hunk

 ### Zone
+Zone memory is a doubly linked list of memblock_t nodes, living within the first allocated lower portion of the hunk.
+The data is stored in the space in memory just after the memblock_t for that data.
 ```
 typedef struct memblock_s {
 	int size;  // including the header and possibly tiny fragments